 This is largely an unconscious process.
 We can’t forcefully push fear away – not long-term at least.
 No matter how hard you try or how intensely you focus, the fear you avoid will ultimately find it’s way back in if the right circumstances are present.

-Fear isn’t usually some external force pressing in on you that you just have to press back against hard enough to overcome.
+Most fear isn’t something you have to “overcome.”
 Instead, most fear is simply a judgment issue.

 How to Overcome Irrational Fear

-The only way to overcome this type of irrational fear is to give your brain accurate information to make better judgment calls.
-That’s not to say we should avoid fear, but most of the time, fear is rooted in a lack of information.
+The way to overcome irrational fear is to give your brain accurate information and experiences to make better judgment calls.

 We put our faith in human nature every day.
-For example, if you drive down the road on a two-lane road, then you’re putting your faith in the person in the other lane who is speeding in the opposite direction of you only feet away from your vehicle.
+If you drive down the road on a two-lane road, then you’re putting your faith in the person in the other lane who is speeding in the opposite direction of you only feet away from your vehicle.
 If that person veers in your direction even slightly, you’re either severely injured or dead.
 Yet we trust them.

 Consider for a moment, though, if you had a bad previous experience with driving.
 Imagine if the first time you drove a vehicle, the first person that came past you in the opposite lane veered into your lane ever so slightly and rammed the front end of your car.